NashTech-Labs/local-auto-es-snapshot-bash-script/README.md

 # README

 This script takes input some envs and based on the env values forms payload json files.
 Then uses these payload json files to create a snapshot.
-This script can be executed
+This script can be executed daily or in a automated manner to create snapshots.

 ## Env Table